rohitrgandhi/markTen-CashRegister/README.md

-# markTen-CashRegister
+# markTen (Build Basics)
+Make a Cash Register

 Build your cash register with vanillaJS- This tells how much money is to be returned along with the how many notes of particular denominations to be given

-manage the cash register
+@ manage the cash register
 Your program has currencies of Rs.
 1, 5, 10, 20, 100, 500, 2000.
 Your user enters a bill amount say Rs.
 243.
 Your user then enters a cash given say Rs.
 2000.